0CM/BinaryBanditsForensicLab/README.md

 Lab Deployment:
 ----------------
-The following command will create VM called BanditLab with 2GB RAM and 15GB disk.
+The following command will create a VM named BanditLab with 2GB of RAM and a 15GB disk.
- - VM name and HW specs can be changes accordingly to you preferences
+ - You can adjust the VM name and hardware specifications according to your preferences.
 ```
 multipass launch -n BanditLab -m 2GB -d 15G --cloud-init https://raw.githubusercontent.com/0CM/BinaryBanditsForensicLab/main/BanditLab.yaml
 ```